Frank1993/cather_docker/dockers/registry-jobs/custom/generic-docker/README.md

 =================================

 These are "all-dressed" dockers with all the main deep learning tools.
+They come in four versions:
+    - python 2.7 and python 3.6 with cuda 8 (only for chainer)
-They come in two versions: python 2.7 and python 3.6.
+    - python 2.7 and python 3.6 with cuda 9.

-The dockers contain:
+The py27 and py36 versions contain:
     - pytorch 0.3.1
     - torchvision-0.2.0
     - tensorflow 1.7